Telecommunication-Telemedia-Assessment/avrateNG/README.md

 Change these in the `config.json` file.

 All ratings are stored in a sqlite3 database.
 For a simple conversion you can use `convert_ratings_to_csv.py`.
-This script will create a `csv` file of all stored ratings.
+This script will create a `csv` file of all stored ratings and other data.
+It requires pandas to be installed.

 ## Configuration